 Like the fluttering autumn leaves, fall festival season continues.
 The following is a collection of eclectic encounters of the festival kind.

 The scoop: This celebration of Native American culture takes place in a virtual tepee village at Stone Mountain Park's antebellum plantation and farmyard.
-More than 50 tribes represent with arts and activities spread across four days.
+More than 50 tribes are represented, with arts and activities spread across four days.
 Dancers and drummers keep tradition alive as they compete for prizes by stomping and pounding away.
-Others showcase old-school skills like bow making, fire starting and open fire cooking.
+Others showcase skills such as bow making, fire starting and open-fire cooking.
 Food samples will be available, too.
 Cruise the marketplace where Native American artisans sell wares.
-If your moccasins start barking, kick back to entertainment like traditional musical performances, and an appearance by snake wrangler, musician and wildlife educator Okefenokee Joe.
+If your moccasins start barking, kick back to entertainment such as traditional musical performances and an appearance by snake wrangler, musician and wildlife educator Okefenokee Joe.

-Don't miss: On both Saturday and Sunday at 1 p.m., competitors participate in the grand entry and show off their tribal best.
+Don't miss: At 1 p.m.
+Saturday and Sunday, competitors will participate in the grand entry and show off their tribal best.
 Dancing follows throughout the day.

-The scoop: It's a gear head's paradise as approximately 300 vehicles gather in the parking lot of the S&S Ace Hardware & Mower in Buford.
+The scoop: It's a gear head's paradise as about 300 vehicles gather in the parking lot of the S&S Ace Hardware & Mower in Buford.
 A variety of rides from dragsters to motorcycles line up in all directions.
 "Look, a street rod!"
 "Dad, take a picture of that real NASCAR car!"
 The overall theme is a glance back at yesteryear.
 Hot dogs are free and sodas are 25 cents.
-DJ Mark Joseph spins classics from the '50s and '60s.
-Some will enter the raffle for prizes including restaurant gift certificates.
-Mom and dad can troll the silent auction for bargains like floor tile, and kids can shoot targets with a paintball gun.
+DJ Mark Joseph will spin classics from the '50s and '60s.
+Visitors can enter the raffle for prizes, including restaurant gift certificates.
+Or troll the silent auction for bargains like floor tile while kids shoot at targets with a paintball gun.

-Don't miss: Contemplating silent auction items like a private concert by Francine Reed.
+Don't miss: Contemplating silent auction items such as a private concert by Francine Reed.

 About the Author